How much coverage do we need?

 At your reception, I recommend capturing at least the major events.
 Introductions, first dances, toasts, the cake cutting, bouquet/garter toss and guests cutting loose on the dance floor are all worth capturing and preserving for the years ahead.

-Most often, couples hire me for between six and eight hours.
+Generally, 8 hours of coverage is suggested for weddings that follow a traditional timeline.
 If your budget is limited, I suggest having me start earlier rather than stay later.
 RATES

 What, exactly, do we get?

 After your wedding day, I’ll send your footage on a USB hard drive.
 I don’t do any editing, so it’s totally up to you what you’d like to do with it - either watch it in its original form, edit it yourself, or hire someone else to edit it later on.
 The length of your footage will depend on several factors, including the number of hours you hire me for, the length of your ceremony, and how much action is taking place throughout the day (which varies quite a bit from wedding to wedding).

 My philosophy is less-is-more.
 I don't shoot just to shoot.
 If there's nothing going on, I'll stay busy capturing short clips - detail shots of the location, important objects, or interactions among guests.
 If there's non-stop memorable action throughout the day, I'll be right on top it, capturing as many great moments as I possibly can.